JakeCallcut/Programming-Notes/Python Notes.md

 >this will print the date and time in the form "YYYY-MM-DD HH:MM:SS"

+	now.month
+	now.year
+	now.day

-now.month			#this will only output the current month now.year 			#this will only output the current year now.day				#this will only output the current day
+these functions will output the current month, year and day respectively

 	from datetime import datetime
 	now = datetime.now()
 	print '%02d/%02d/%04d %02d:%02d:%02d' % (now.month, now.day, now.year, now.hour, now.minute, now.second)

-						#this slice of code will print the date and time in a nicer format
+this slice of code will output the date and time in a niceer format

-SUBSTRINGS

-example = "this is how to make a substring" substring = example[0:10]							#the first number is the start of the substring and the last is the last Print(substring)									#this will print "this is how"
+## Substrings

+### What is a substring

+>a substring is a part of a string which can be extracted using a functions

+you can extract the substring using the following syntax:

+	string = "hello this is a string" substring = string[0:4]

+	print(substring)

+this will print "hello"

-#also, if you leave the character last character blank, the subtring will continue until the end of the string
+the two parameters in the square brackets are the start and the end of the substring
-substring = example[21:]
-Print(substring)							#this will print "substring"

-ARRAYS #("Python Lists" in Python)
+## Arrays

 Cars = ["volvo", "ford", "peugeot"]
 FavNumbers = [24, 64, 2]